sensedeep/dynamodb-metrics/README.md

 * Which single-table entity/model is most loaded and consuming RCU/WCU.
 * Which queries are the most inefficient (items vs scanned).
 * Who is doing scans (app, function, model).

+DynamoDB metrics was created for those who have existing code bases using DynamoDB and single-table design patterns and for whom using
+[OneTable](https://github.com/sensedeep/dynamodb-onetable) would require a significant rewrite.
+It emits metrics that are compatible with those emited by OneTable.

 ## DynamoDB Metrics Features